-Thai chicken green curry is a quick, easy and tasty main meal.
+My keto Thai green curry with chicken is a quick, easy and tasty dinner that is on the table in 20 minutes.
 Great with cauliflower rice!

 Do you sometimes get tired of your regular lunch and dinner recipes, however delicious they are?

-Well, it may be an idea to take a break from your food timezone.... and try this Thai chicken green curry.
+Well, it may be an idea to take a break from your food timezone.... and try this low carb Thai green curry.

-In this house, sausages, burgers, salmon, fish pie and roast chicken make almost weekly appearances.
-They are like trusted old friends and eclipsed in frequency only by scrambled eggs (which are eaten over here for breakfast, lunch and dinner).
-In the last few weeks, we've had quite a few turkey days thrown in - understandably, as it's just been Christmas.
+In this house, sausages, burgers, keto salmon, keto fish pie and roast chicken make almost weekly appearances.
+They are like trusted old friends and eclipsed in frequency only by keto friendly scrambled eggs.

 Guys, we needed to mix things up with something more exciting.
 Green curry!